 That search has unearthed something that seems highly promising: Thai massage.
-Thai massage is somewhat different from the kind of massage a person gets in a regular spa.
-There’s no taking off of clothes or rubbing of oil into the skin.
-Instead, the person receiving the massage lies on a mat while an expert therapist uses their feet, elbows, and knee caps to deliver carefully choreographed treatment.
+The traditional Thai massage is somewhat different from the other kind of massage techniques a person gets in a regular spa.
+There’s no taking off of clothes or rubbing of oil into the skin on this massage technique.
+Instead, the person receiving the massage lies on a mat while a licensed massage therapist uses their feet, elbows, and knee caps to deliver carefully choreographed treatment.

-Thais have used massage over the centuries to manage chronic pain, prevent illness, and improve a person’s overall sense of well-being.
+Thailand has used massage over the centuries to manage muscle tension, chronic tension, prevent illness, and improve a person’s overall sense of well-being.
 The philosophy of Thai massage relies heavily on the concept of “life forces.”
 These energies should flow freely through the body but, sometimes, because of muscle tension, they do not.
-The job of the Thai massage therapist is to increase the flow rate, helping circulate these feel-good essences and improve overall vitality.
+The job of professional Thai massage therapists is to increase the flow rate, helping circulate these feel-good essences and improve blood circulation and overall vitality.

 Different Types Of Thai Massage

 Traditional Thai massage is odd enough, thanks to all the elbow and knee involvement.
 But it has some even stranger cousins that the western world is only just discovering.
 These therapies go by the names of Kar Sai, Yam Khang, Tok Sen, and Jap Sen, and each attempts to manipulate a person’s life forces in different ways.

 Jap Sen, for instance, works across muscle fibers instead of with them, attempting to manipulate “Sen” or the life channels that flow in various directions.
 People who try Jap Sen often say that it feels slightly ticklish and makes them laugh which shows the effectiveness of this massage technique.